Let's face it. EVERY IT Services company E-V-E-R says that THEY are

-Number of Years in Business?
-IT services companies come and go so look for those that have been in business for at least 5 years.
+Number of years in business?
+IT services companies come and go so look those that have been in business for at least 5 years.
 After all, you don't want them to go out of business in the middle of your project!

 These are somewhat subjective as some great IT companies may not be able to furnish reviews if they work with partners in security conscious industries or if they are consultants to other IT companies.